 - (1) Except as described in paragraph (2) of this subsection, real property and tangible personal property owned by or rented to the taxpayer is considered to be located within this state if it is physically located, situated or used within this state. - (2) Transportation property is included in the numerator of the property factor to the extent that the property is used in this state.
-The extent an aircraft will be deemed to be used in this state and the amount of value that is to be included in the numerator of this state's property factor is determined by multiplying the average value of the aircraft by a fraction, the numerator of which is the number of landings of the aircraft in this state and the denominator of which is the total number of landings of the aircraft everywhere.
-If the extent of the use of any transportation property within this state cannot be determined, then the property will be deemed to be used wholly in the state in which the property has its principal base of operations.
-A motor vehicle will be deemed to be used wholly in the state in which it is registered.
+The extent an aircraft will be deemed to be used in this state and the amount of value that is to be included in the numerator of this state's property factor is determined by multiplying the average value of the aircraft by a fraction, the numerator of which is the number of landings of the aircraft everywhere.
+If the extent of the use of any transportation property within this state in which the property has its principal base of operations.
+A motor vehicle will be deemed to be used wholly in the state in which the property has its principal base of operations.